 Click here to hear Dr. Marcus Sims explain more about the symptoms of a heart attack.
 If you or a loved one experiences any of these signs of a heart attack, call 9-1-1 immediately, even if your heart attack signs and symptoms seem mild.
 DO NOT drive the patient to the hospital, as paramedics can treat the patient and communicate with the hospital en route, saving valuable time that can save heart muscle and lives.
 Learn how DeKalb Medical’s Atlanta-based heart services can help you identify additional heart attack symptoms, or read about risk factors for heart disease.

 Women may experience different signs of a heart attack than men, and should be careful to note the heart attack symptoms unique to women.
 Notably, many women may experience heart attack warning signs long before an attack occurs, from several days before to one month before a heart attack.
 Female heart attack signs and symptoms include:

 Initial heart attack symptoms may begin as discomfort and then increase to severe pain.
 At this point, individuals should take note of the duration of the heart attack warning signs, as these signs of a heart attack may occur for 30 minutes or longer, and cannot be relieved by oral medications.

 Additionally, some individuals may have a heart attack without experiencing any heart attack symptoms.
 This “silent” myocardial infarction, or a silent MI, typically occurs more often among individuals with diabetes, although any individual may experience a silent MI.
 Visit your doctor frequently to reduce the risk of this possibility.

-Contact DeKalb Medical’s Heart and Vascular Institute today by calling 404.501.WELL (9355) to learn more about identifying signs of a heart attack, or read more about our cardiac care in Atlanta.
+Contact DeKalb Medical’s Heart and Vascular Institute today by calling 404.501.1851 to learn more about identifying signs of a heart attack, or treatments-and-procedures about our cardiac care in Atlanta.